-As they danced, Geon Woo’s eyes were on them the whole time, a whimsical smile on his face.
-Levi slowly rotated himself and Madeline around while they danced, so that his back now faced Geon Woo.
+As they danced, Geon Woo’s eyes were on them the whole time, an adoring smile on his face.
+Levi slowly rotated himself and Madeline around while they danced so that his back now faced Geon Woo.
 In this position, there was no possibility of lip-reading as Levi whispered into Madeline’s ear.
 Being even more cautious, he spoke in Japanese.

 Madeline could feel her cheeks warming to his words.
 Did he just admit she was beautiful?

 “We need to play that up,” he added before she could dwell on the idea any longer.

 They danced for a few more songs, and then Levi led Madeline by the hand off the dance floor, right past the table where Geon Woo sat, giving her the opportunity to make eye contact with him and smile warmly.
 Then slowly, they made their way back to their suite for their first night on board.
 Back in the room, Madeline went for a bottle of water immediately, extremely thirsty.
 She felt like they had gotten a lot accomplished in the half day they had been aboard.
 After some brief conversation, they both decided it would be best to move at a casual speed so as not to frighten Geon Woo away.
 After taking separate showers, they both changed into sleepwear and crawled into bed.
 Madeline was especially careful not to lean on, or touch, Levi this time.